A theory of singular values for finite free probability: Limit theorems and special polynomials

 We then get expanding and using linearity,

 \end{proof}

 \begin{lemma} Fix $d$.
-Then if $p_1,p_2$,... are a sequence of degree $d$ polynomials with real nonnegative roots and means uniformly bounded, then all the coefficients are uniformly bounded too, and the coefficients of the $\mathcal{R}^{d,\lambda}_{ \Strans{p_i}}$ as well. \end{lemma} \begin{proof} The first part follows from the $k$-norms of roots being all equivalent and therefore bounded by the $1$-norm (the parameter depending only on the dimensions), when the size $d$ is fix (and $k \in [|1,d|]$), and the coefficients of the polynomials being combinations of the $k$-norms of the roots.
-As for the second part, notice that if $d$ and $m$ are fix, then the coefficients of $\mathcal{R}^{d,\lambda}_{ \Strans{p_i}}$ are polynomial in the coefficients of the polynomial $p_i$, that are uniformly bounded as we just saw, so the uniform boundedness of the coefficients of $\mathcal{R}^{d,\lambda}_{ \Strans{p_i}}$ follows. \end{proof} \begin{prop}[Law of large numbers] Let $p_1,p_2$,... be a sequence of degree $d$ polynomials with real nonnegative roots and means uniformly bounded by $\sigma^2$,
+Then if $p_1,p_2$,... are a sequence of degree $d$ polynomials with real nonnegative roots and means uniformly bounded, then all the coefficients are uniformly bounded too, and the coefficients of the $\mathcal{R}^{d,\lambda}_{ \Strans{p_i}}$ as well.
+By uniform bound, we mean that it is valid for all polynomials with this property. \end{lemma} \begin{proof} The first part follows from the $k$-norms of roots being all equivalent and therefore bounded by the $1$-norm (the parameter depending only on the dimensions), when the size $d$ is fix (and $k \in [|1,d|]$), and the coefficients of the polynomials being combinations of the $k$-norms of the roots.
+It could also be proven using repeatedly Cauchy Schwarz inequality.
+As for the second part, notice that if $d$ and $m$ are fix, then the coefficients of $\mathcal{R}^{d,\lambda}_{ \Strans{p_i}}$ are polynomial in the coefficients of the polynomial $p_i$, that are uniformly bounded as we just saw, so the uniform boundedness of the coefficients of $\mathcal{R}^{d,\lambda}_{ \Strans{p_i}}$ follows. \end{proof} \begin{prop}[Law of large numbers] Let $p_1,p_2$,... be a sequence of degree $d$ polynomials with real nonnegative roots and means uniformly bounded by $\sigma^2$, that is,

 then

 \end{prop} \begin{proof} Let's write for all $i$,

 Using successively Lemma~\ref{Rtransformscaling} and Lemma~\ref{operations},